lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 18, 2018

+I know exactly what I need to do for several weeks of work in a row, I just need to go and **do** it...

 ## January 6, 2018

 I've been poking away at writing the lit review, and I just opened a ticket to access the High Performance Computing cluster!
 It's like I'm actually creating a dissertation!